-Within ESMA, the Board of Supervisors will take all the policy decisions of ESMA and will approve all work done by ESMA, which will be mainly at level 2, 3 and 4.
+Within ESMA, the Board of Supervisors makes all the policy decisions of ESMA and approves all work done by ESMA, which will be mainly at level 2, 3 and 4.

 The Board of Supervisors is composed of the heads of 28 national authorities, with observers from Iceland, Lichtenstein and Norway, from the European Commission, a representative of European Banking Authority (EBA) and European Insurance and Occupational Pensions Authority (EIOPA) and one representative of the European Systemic Risk Board (ESRB).